 Statins have cholesterol-lowering and pleiotropic effects including altering the expression of endothelial nitric oxide synthase, proinflammatory cytokines and reactive oxygen species and the reactivity of platelets, which might produce beneficial effect on cerebral haemodynamics and stabilisation of atherosclerotic plaques.
-60 61 Statins may, however, influence bleeding risk, which is the main adverse event observed in AIS with recanalisation therapies.
+Statins may, however, influence bleeding risk, which is the main adverse event observed in AIS with recanalisation therapies.
 The contributions of statin to clinical outcomes remain a matter of debate.
-In a large-scale meta-analysis including 27 studies, prestroke statin use was associated with improved outcome in AIS; however, the finding was not repeated in studies restricted to thrombolysis-treated patients.62 Prestroke statin use shows neither independent beneficial effect on functional outcomes nor independent detrimental effect on the risk of intracerebral haemorrhage in two other systematic reviews that evaluated the effect of statin use on outcomes after intravenous thrombolysis and/or IA thrombolysis.63 64 In a more recent systematic review, however, statin was found to be associated with good functional outcome while an increased risk of symptomatic HT in patients treated with thrombolysis.65 Considering that atherosclerotic plaque is one of the major targets of statin's pleiotropic effects, atherosclerotic LAO stroke patients may gain more benefits from early and more intensified statin treatment than CE stroke patients do.
+In a large-scale meta-analysis including 27 studies, prestroke statin use was associated with improved outcome in AIS; however, the finding was not repeated in studies restricted to thrombolysis-treated patients.
+Prestroke statin use shows neither independent beneficial effect on functional outcomes nor independent detrimental effect on the risk of intracerebral haemorrhage in two other systematic reviews that evaluated the effect of statin use on outcomes after intravenous thrombolysis and/or IA thrombolysis.
+In a more recent systematic review, however, statin was found to be associated with good functional outcome while an increased risk of symptomatic HT in patients treated with thrombolysis.
+Considering that atherosclerotic plaque is one of the major targets of statin's pleiotropic effects, atherosclerotic LAO stroke patients may gain more benefits from early and more intensified statin treatment than CE stroke patients do.
 Statin pretreatment was demonstrated to improve outcomes regarding neurological improvement, disability, survival and stroke recurrence in 516 consecutive first-ever AIS patients with LAO.
-66 Aetiological mechanisms of LAO should be taken into account in further studies evaluating the effect of statin in patients with AIS after recanalisation therapy.
+Aetiological mechanisms of LAO should be taken into account in further studies evaluating the effect of statin in patients with AIS after recanalisation therapy.

-CHALLENGES IN DETERMINING THE AETIOLOGICAL MECHANISMS UNDERLYING LAO IN AIS and the recently proposed Chinese Ischemic Stroke Subclassification system. ^{67 68} In these systems, clinical and imaging features of stroke in combination with existence or absence of large artery stenosis and risk factors of CE were employed to determine the underlying aetiological mechanisms in AIS.
+CHALLENGES IN DETERMINING THE AETIOLOGICAL MECHANISMS UNDERLYING LAO IN AIS

+The prerequisite to establish individualised revascularisation strategy according to aetiological mechanism is the accurate and timely aetiological diagnosis of causative LAO.
+The traditional tools of aetiological diagnosis mainly include the classification systems such as TOAST system and the recently proposed Chinese Ischemic Stroke Subclassification system.67-68 In these systems, clinical and imaging features of stroke in combination with existence or absence of large artery stenosis and risk factors of CE were employed to determine the underlying aetiological mechanisms in AIS.
 Nonetheless, these systems may not be applicable in AIS with LAO in emergency circumstance.
 History of AF and electrocardiography evidence of AF are often lacking in a patient with CE presenting to emergency room.
-69 The atherosclerotic origin of an intracranial chronic LAO or LAO related to acute IST cannot be identified when prestroke cerebral angiographic images are not available, which constitute a tough challenge in aetiological diagnosis of intracranial atherosclerotic LAO commonly found in Asian populations.
+The atherosclerotic origin of an intracranial chronic LAO or LAO related to acute IST cannot be identified when prestroke cerebral angiographic images are not available, which constitute a tough challenge in aetiological diagnosis of intracranial atherosclerotic LAO commonly found in Asian populations.
 Because of the limitations of traditional classification system, new tools are needed to aid the emergency aetiological diagnosis.
-Although the location of occlusion, imaging features of thrombus on NCCT, contrast-enhanced CT and MRI have been proven to be associated with the causes of thrombus, ^{70-76} the relatively low specificity of imaging features, time-consuming procedure of scanning and limited availability of imaging modalities all diminish their value for aetiological diagnosis in clinical practice.
-Recanalisation status after MT remains the most commonly used evidence to differentiate atherosclerotic occlusion from embolic occlusion.^{27-30} 37 39 Nonetheless, the individual operation skills of interventional neurologists, which largely affect the final recanalisation outcomes, may confound the aetiological diagnosis.
+Although the location of occlusion, imaging features of thrombus on NCCT, contrast-enhanced CT and MRI have been proven to be associated with the causes of thrombus,70-76 the relatively low specificity of imaging features, time-consuming procedure of scanning and limited availability of imaging modalities all diminish their value for aetiological diagnosis in clinical practice.
+Recanalisation status after MT remains the most commonly used evidence to differentiate atherosclerotic occlusion from embolic occlusion.27-30 37 39 Nonetheless, the individual operation skills of interventional neurologists, which largely affect the final recanalisation outcomes, may confound the aetiological diagnosis.
 More standardised and feasible clinical routes for emergency aetiological classification of LAO await to be established.